 “It was about life before all of this,” he explains.
 “I always knew I’d be doing this.
 I figured I’d show everyone what life was like.
 Back then, I had nothing to lose.
 I didn’t care about anything.
 Now, I’ve got something to lose.
 It’s like this was destined for me though.”

 In addition to the previously released “I Remember,” “Paradise,” and “Motivation,” Life B4 Fame touted the cinematic single “Project Kid.”
 Backed by a skittering beat and bright piano, he walks listeners through a day in his life highlighted by a chilling prayer—“If I should die before I wake, I pray the Lord my soul to take.
 Before I walk up out this door, I gotta grab that .38…”

 “I’m a young dude from the projects on some project shit,” he goes on.
 “That’s all I know.
 It’s all my family knows.
 Truth is, all of us are family.
 If one of us goes down, all of us go down.
 That’s how we’re rocking.”

-In the end, that honesty is why his story will resonate far beyond Savannah.
+That honesty is why his story will resonate far beyond Savannah.